How to Acid Wash Your Pool—In Eight Easy Steps

 Another safety point to consider is that acid corrodes over time.
 That means that if it comes into contact with your skin and isn’t properly washed, it will continue to eat away until it is.
 Whereas rinsing off an acid spot immediately can keep the burn minor, not acting quickly or thoroughly can lead to serious, dangerous burns.

 The same goes for your pool.
 We’re about to use acid to intentionally corrode your pool walls, but if it sits for too long it can actually cause damage to the plaster.
 It must be rinsed away in order to stop working.
 When you do rinse it off from your pool, do so at least three times.
+It’s crucial to remove all acid residue during this process, as any leftover can lead to ongoing corrosion or pose safety hazards.
+Neutralizing the acid residue with soda ash is recommended to ensure complete safety.

 Keep the acid from wearing away at your pool floors by constantly using a hose to draw it to the disposal area.
 Don’t use a hose with too high a pressure that it runs the risk of spraying acid where you don’t want it.